binury/Toes.Pip-Pals/README.md

 ## Changelog

+### 1.3.1
+- Fixed leveling up while busy possibly soft-locking player.
+Sorry!
+- Added low % chance for message with total # of pals (for funsies)
+- When seeing a pal whose name has changed, players will be notified about the change
+    - This keeps track of aliases your pals have been seen with
+    - Lets you know their old name and new name whenever they join, for the first time

 ### 1.3.0
 - *New* 30+ pal power pip effect
 - Proximity powering up now shows an animation for you and your pal